 - General Ledger

-To create the statement, bank needs to update information from the multiple legacy systems as these systems cannot integrate, verify it and make sure that the general ledger is prepared with no errors.
-With this amount of the data from the multiple systems, it is bound to have errors.
+To create the statement, the bank needs to update information from the multiple legacy systems as these systems cannot integrate, verify it and make sure that the general ledger is prepared with no errors.
+With this amount of data from multiple systems, it is bound to have errors.
 Here comes RPA to the rescue.
-RPA is independent of the technology and can integrate data from multiple legacy systems to present in the required format even if the data in the systems is not in the same format.
+RPA is independent of the technology and can integrate data from multiple legacy systems to present in the required format even if the data in the systems are not in the same format.
 This reduces the huge amount of data handling and time.

 - Report Automation